 Audience: Describe the primary and secondary audiences for the book.
 Is the project designed for consumers, businesspeople, travelers, trainers, academics, students, government agencies, etc.?
 Is the audience global—or more specific to North America?

 Outline/Table of contents: Provide a chapter-by chapter outline of the contents with a sentence or two summarizing each chapter or section.

 Sample chapters: Sample chapters are very helpful at the proposal stage.
 A single chapter plus an Introduction that is indicative of the content and shows your writing style is extremely useful in our decision process.
 Please do not send complete manuscripts at this stage.

 Author information: Your biography, vita or resume should include relevant professional experience, previous publications, and your qualifications for writing this book.

 Marketing opportunities: Publishing is a partnership and we would like to understand your ability to help us market and sell the book.
-Would you be able to promote your work (please be specific with all questions below):
+Would you be able to promote your work:

 - Within your community or professional organization?